opendcs/opendcs/docs/source/start-lrgs.rst

 The letters LRGS stand for Local Readout Ground Station.
 The primary purpose of this component is to get data from satellite sources, a DRGS (Direct Readout Ground Station) or an HRIT (High Rate Information Transfer).

-See The legacy lrgs user guide for additional information <./legacy-lrgs-userguide.rst>
+See the legacy LRGS user guide for additional information :doc:`Legacy LRGS User Guide <legacy-lrgs-userguide>`.

-While this is still a reasonable description the LRGS can take data from Satellites (HRIT, DRGS, NOAAport), Irridium, , HRIT files, or another LRGS (DDS Protocol), and any network device that implements the DAMS-NT protocol as built-in sources.
+The LRGS can take data from Satellites (HRIT, DRGS, NOAAport, Irridium), HRIT files, or another LRGS (DDS Protocol), and any network device that implements the DAMS-NT protocol as built-in sources.

 Users can also provide custom sources to the LRGS.